 Say your horse has been identified as having some sharp points on his teeth.
 Whether it’s needed or not (another subject – you can CLICK HERE if you want to read more about horse teeth), you want to smooth off those sharp points.
-And you engage someone to do it (for the sake of brevity, we’ll not engage in the, “Who is supposed to float your horse’s teeth debate).
+And you engage someone to do it (for the sake of brevity, we’ll not engage in the, “Who is supposed to float your horse’s teeth debate in this article).
 If the person that you retain tells you that it’s important that your horse have an “occlusal equilibration,” if he or she says that the occlusal angles of the upper and lower teeth have to be at a certain specific angle, if that person tells you that the horse’s mouth has to be precisely “balanced” by removing a few millimeters of tooth here or there, or that they need to be meddled with every six months, that person is being awfully precise.

 Say you think that your horse has a back problem.
 For better or worse, you decide that you want someone to “adjust” him (CLICK HERE to read some thoughts about that).
 And, as noted in an blurb from the “Options for for Animals” website, in order to treat such the problem, the person treating “… applies a precise thrust on the immobile anatomical structures.”

 Precise?
 Think about it.
 Someone is up over a horse’s back, he or she pushes down, and what happens?
 Turns out, we know what happens, and it certainly isn’t precise.
 In 2001, a prolific and well-respected investigator at the University of Calgary, Canada named Walter Herzog studied the idea of “precise” thrusts on humans.
 As you push harder on the back, you make more contact with the back – think of pushing into a mattress – and the total force applied just spreads out.
 It goes to non-target-specific tissues (CLICK HERE to see the study).
 In fact, when it comes to pushing on backs, it turns out you can’t be very precise at all.
 And that’s in humans – horses have LOTS more muscle, and the spine is much more thickly covered.
-So, to the extent that “adjusting” may have some effect on horses – and, in horses, there’s no scientific support for the contention that it does – it’s almost undoubtedly NOT because of any precise thrusting.
+So, to the extent that “adjusting” may have some effect on horses – and, in horses, there’s no real scientific support for the contention that it does – it’s almost undoubtedly NOT because of any precise thrusting.
 The precision that is said to be necessary is almost undoubtedly false, and, as such, it casts a bit of doubt on the whole thing.

 How about hoof balance?
 People that shoe and trim horse feet may claim that precise balance is absolutely critical to the health of the horse.
 But when you think about it, that doesn’t make a whole lot of sense, either.
-Just like with the teeth, it wouldn’t do a horse any good if a few millimeters of hoof here or there made the difference in him being able to move or not.
-I’m not trying to tell you that good shoeing and trimming isn’t important – because it certainly is – but there’s a ton of debate about the “best” way to shoe horses, much less the “precision” needed (honestly, when one things of precision engineering, a rasp, a knife, and set of hoof nippers are not the tools that come to mind).
+Just like with the teeth, from the standpoint of biological success, it wouldn’t do a horse any good if a few millimeters of hoof here or there made the difference in him being able to move or not.
+I’m not trying to tell you that good shoeing and trimming isn’t important – because it certainly is – but there’s a ton of debate about the “best” way to shoe horses, much less the “precision” needed (honestly, when one thinks of precision engineering, a rasp, a knife, and set of hoof nippers are not the tools that come to mind).
 About the only thing that you can be certain of is that no matter who is telling you how to trim or shoe your horse, the way that he or she does things is best.
 And, just like the other examples, it’s also likely that much of the “precision” that is said by some to be so critical, is really just another example of false precision.

 One last example – nutrition.
 You can drive yourself nuts trying to give your horse a cup of this, two measures of that, and a scoop of the other.
 In fact, in an effort to “help” you with that madness, there’s even at least one company that’s made a great business out of prepackaging all of it.
 That’s all fine, but… back to the horse in nature… horses have thrived as a species just fine as long as their needs for calories and water is met.
 That’s the way that things were intended.
-And much of the “‘precision” about how to feed a horse is really just false precision.
+Thus, much of the “‘precision” about how to feed a horse is really just false precision.